Company Incorporation in Hong Kong

 - Has a World-class business infrastructure

-The Gateway to China and Asia
+Hong Kong as the Gateway to China and Asia

 Hong Kong is a Special Administrative Region (SAR) with a lot of autonomy, despite its return to China’s sovereignty in 1997 and the close connection to the mainland is evident in the “one country, two systems” principle.
 This is strengthened further by the Closer Economic Partnership Arrangement (CEPA), which has made it much easier for Hong Kong companies to access the mainland market from this region than from other jurisdictions.
 Based on our years of experience at KAYRO, it is far easier to establish a company in Hong Kong than in mainland China.